donaldducky/jekyll-cssminify/README.md

         mobile.css
         ...

-3. In your layout file, link to the minified css file, /css/site.min.css:
+3. In your layout file, link to the minified css file by using the parameter {% minified_css_file %}:

-`<link rel="stylesheet" href="/css/site.min.css">`
+`<link rel="stylesheet" href="/css/{% minified_css_file %}">`

 4. Compile your site `jekyll`

 ### Technical:

-Reads all the css files in the css directory and creates a site.min.css into your site's destination directory.
+Reads all the css files in the css directory and creates a single, minified file into your site's destination directory.
+The file name is based on the current date and time, in order to ensure that any updates are automatically cache-busted.

 For example: